Ask Dan: Hat Etiquette, Tailoring Leather, Gifting Style

 A: If he’s a clothes horse, I would avoid buying him clothes.
 He’s probably super specific in his taste, and you don’t want to make him feel awkward if he doesn’t end up wearing your gift.
 Instead I would aim for something that is related to his style, but not something that he has to wear (or not wear).
 Something like a book geared toward menswear enthusiasts or a biography on his favorite style icon.
 If he’s not a book man maybe a bottle of his favorite bourbon, or box of fine cigars.
 It really depends on his interests, but I would stick to those that are related to his lifestyle, not necessarily his fashion.

 Thanks for reading.
-If you have a style question, you can hit me anytime using our Contact Page.
+If you have a style question, hit me!

 Yours in style,